Spotter, a dx spotting gadget for Windows

 Although not show in the picture above, the callsign in the input box will be selected.
 This has the advantage that you can immediately type a new callsign or edit it in case you mistyped it.

-If you want to see all spots for a given band selection, just click on any of the spots.
+If you want to see all spots for a given spot selection, just click on any of the displayed frequencies.
 A so called fly-out window will appear that shows the complete information obtained from DX Summit:

 A scrollbar to the right of the fly-out window will appear if the information of the page will not fit in one window.